swfeiyu/NUC-AFLtool/README.md

 ```
 git clone https://github.com/swfeiyu/NUC-AFLtool.git
 ```
+3. Modify the config file conf.ini.
+You can add multiple templates.
+You should write which template you use after "template=".
-3. Execute the program.
+4. Execute the program.
 ```
-cd NUC-AFLtool
 python main.py
 ```
 Answer questions as requested.
 You can see what you need in the output folder.